Swapnil2106/Scented_colors/Conceptual-design.md

-## 2.0: For the chosen need statement, writer the problem definition
+## 2.0: For the chosen need statement, write the problem definition

 ## 2.1: List the inputs,outputs of the system and represent black box model